jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8a.md

 {{< s v="5" >}} But the rude state ended when private property was introduced* and long before productivity was increased.

-> *Superphysics note: This is why Pantrynomics replaces private property with usufruct rights in order to reduce rent-seeking behavior and increase wealth creation.
+> *Superphysics note: This is why Supereconomics replaces private property with usufruct rights in order to reduce rent-seeking behavior and increase wealth creation.

 <!-- It would be useless to find out what wages were in the rude state. -->